shashwat623/open_model_zoo/README.md

 * [Gitter](https://gitter.im/open_model_zoo/community)

 ---
-\* Other names and brands may be claimed as the property of others.
+\* Other names and brands may be claimed as the property of others..